Boesackjnr/BethalHUB/README.md

 **BethalHUB**

-use the following account details to log in. do not enter any of your personal details/information to the site, remember this is a test version (prototype), and is not fully live and operational yet. god bless!!.
+use the following account details to log in. do not enter any of your personal details/information to the site, remember this is a TEST version (prototype), and is not fully live and operational yet. god bless!!.

 email: Test123@gmail.com